hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 delay he gets across this mystery of life and death.
 But then all rules have their exceptions.
-A few men, one or two, may be seen to attain the highest freedom by the true fulfilment of the householder's Dharma, as we have amongst us Nâg Mahâshaya, for instance.
+A few men, one or two, may be seen to attain the highest freedom by the true fulfilment of the householder's Dharma, as we have amongst us Nāg Mahāshaya, for instance.

 Disciple: Sir, even the Upanishads etc. do not clearly teach about renunciation and Sannyasa.